MFA in Acting

 This program distinguishes itself with several features:

-- To offer assistantships of $15,500 annually along with a tuition waiver.
-Required fees and medical insurance still apply.
+- Assistantships and Tuition Waiver We offer assistantships of $15,500 annually along with a tuition waiver.
+Required fees and medical insurance still applies.
 Students should visit the LSU Graduate School for complete information on required fees.
-Our graduates on assistantship become half-time employees working 20 hours per week in some area of production or administration.
-Qualified candidates become eligible to teach an undergraduate course after 18 hours of graduate credits earned.
+Our graduates on assistantship become half-time employees of the university, working 20 hours per week in teaching and production or administration.
+Candidates become eligible to teach an undergraduate course after 18 hours of graduate credits earned.

-- Multiple workshop and production opportunities with a wide range of significant professional artists and scholars from theatre, film/TV, musical theatre, and multi-media performance.
-Recent resident guests include: Dog & Pony DC; Fiasco Theatre; Jane Page; Leigh Fondakowski of Tectonic Theatre; Sean Daniels; Period Movement specialist: Dr. Jennifer Martin; John Guare; Robert Wilson; Combat Director: Geoffrey Kent; Estonian Playwright and Director: Andri Luup and Maria Peterson; Actors Theatre of Louisville; Adam Rapp; Deb Alley; Jim Sullivan of the Pearl Theatre; Roger Rees; Ping Chong; Anne Bogart; and Tina Packer among many others….
+- Influential Guest Artists Students are provided with multiple opportunities to work alongside professional theatre artists and scholars with international reputations of excellence.
+In the last decade, guest artists have included : Dog & Pony DC; Fiasco Theatre; Jane Page; Leigh Fondakowski of Tectonic Theatre; Sean Daniels; Period Movement specialist: Dr. Jennifer Martin; John Guare; Robert Wilson; Combat Director: Geoffrey Kent; Estonian Playwright and Director: Andri Luup and Maria Peterson; Actors Theatre of Louisville; Adam Rapp; Deb Alley; Jim Sullivan of the Pearl Theatre; Roger Rees; Ping Chong; Anne Bogart; and Tina Packer among many others….

 All classes are held in the newly renovated Music and Dramatic Arts (M&DA) building in state of the art rehearsal and teaching spaces.
 The M&DA complex also houses the beautiful art-deco proscenium Shaver Theatre and a flexible black box Studio Theatre.
 Those spaces along with the Reilly Theatre, a larger flexible space most often used as a thrust, are all used in our Swine Palace season and offer an opportunity to play in a variety of theatre configurations.
 The MFA class constitutes the core of the professional company, works with accomplished guest artists, and for those not already Equity members, earns membership points in Actors’ Equity Association (AEA).
 Learn more about our facilities.